 Outdoor allergies can cause

 Allergic rhinitis.
 Better known as "hay fever."
-Symptoms of allergic rhinitis include:
+Symptoms include:

 Asthma.
-Asthma is a common condition in children.
-During an asthma attack, the lung passages narrow and get clogged with mucus.
+This is a common condition in children.
+During an attack, lung passages narrow and get clogged with mucus.
 This can cause:

 Identifying outdoor allergies